 - 2 teaspoon sweet potato powder

-- 1 teaspoon activated charcoal powder
+- 1 teaspoon activated charcoal powder or a few drops of black food coloring

 Instructions

-- Cover a baking sheet in parchment paper and preheat the oven to 350F.
-Next, remove the bowls of dough from the fridge.
-Scoop the cookie dough into 1 Tbsp balls (around 20 grams per dough ball).
-Then take 1 Tbsp of each flavor dough (matcha, sweet potato, and charcoal), press together, and gently roll into a ball between your palms.
-Then, roll in the bowl of the remaining ¼ cup sugar that was set aside until coated.
+- Next, remove the bowls of dough from the fridge.
+Scoop the cookie dough into 1 tablespoon balls (around 20 grams per dough ball).
+Then take 1 tablespoon of each flavor dough (matcha, sweet potato, and charcoal), press together, and gently roll into a ball between your palms.
+Then, roll each cookie dough ball in the bowl of the remaining ¼ cup sugar that was set aside until coated.

 - Remove the cookie tray from the oven and immediately tap the tray on the counter to produce a more “wrinkly” cookie.
-Then, while the cookies are still warm, press in any remaining googly eye ball sprinkles so they stick.
-At this point you can also swirl the warm cookies between a round pastry/cookie cutter to make them round.
+Then, while the cookies are still warm, press in any remaining googly eyeball sprinkles so they stick.
+At this point, you can also swirl the warm cookies between a round pastry/cookie cutter to make them round.

 - Let the cookies cool on the baking sheet for 5 minutes.
 The cookies will be soft and puffy out of the oven and will naturally deflate a little while cooling.
 After 5 minutes, move to a wire cooling rack to finish cooling.
 Enjoy!